Lockegogo/RL_feature_selection/README.md

 # Reinforcement learning for feature selection
-This repository contains the source code of the paper "Automatic detection of infectious diseases based on electronic medical records using reinforcement learning-based feature selection methods".
+This repository contains the source code of the paper "Reinforcement Learning based Feature Selection to Improve Automatic Infectious Diseases Detection".